 As we all know moving can be quite expensive whether you are moving down the street or across the country.
 This is why it’s important to plan your move well.
 To help you set a budget and see how much a move will cost you get a few moving quotes.
-Once you know how much a move with Number 1 Movers will cost, you can start planning your move.
+Once you know how much a move with Number 1 Van Lines will cost, you can start planning your move.
 The good thing about living in Canada is that you might be able to deduct your moving expenses.
 If you are eligible you will be able to get some money back.
 So can seniors deduct moving expenses in Canada?
 If you keep reading you will find the answer to this.

 Understand the moving costs

 The first thing to do is to understand the moving costs.
 It all starts with this.
 How much your move will cost you?
 Are you moving long distance or locally?
 The distance affects the price of your relocation.
 Also, how many things do you need to move?
 Are you planning to get help or do it alone?
 When you answer all of these questions you can calculate your moving expenses and set a budget.
 Make a list of the moving services that you will need and write down the price.
 This will help you stay within your budget.
 Also, this is something you should do months in advance.

 You can get a free moving quote that will help you decide which moving company and which moving services fit your budget.
 Be aware of suspiciously low prices.
 Anything cheaper than the industry standards is a possible scam.
 You need a reliable moving company that has experience in handling senior moves.

 Reliable and understanding senior moving services is what you need for a successful move